tjw-lint/eslint-config-tjw-import/README.md

     };
     ```

+## Vite/Webpack aliases

-You may optionally want to add in an import resolver if you use webpack for aliasing.
+You may optionally want to add in an import resolver if you use **Vite** or **Webpack** for aliasing.
+The below code says "webpack" but works for both.

 `npm install --save-dev eslint-import-resolver-webpack`